Jim Acosta: November 2018 White House ban

+According to the Press Secretary Sanders, Acosta interfered with a White House intern who was in charge of the roving microphone, pushing her arm aside.
+Subsequently, Acosta's press pass, US Secret Service security credentials facilitating entry onto the White House grounds, was suspended "until further notice."
+CNN described Acosta's suspension as "retaliation for his challenging questions" and accused Sanders of lying.

-The following day, the White House circulated a video which CNN said was doctored.
-The White House video matched a video posted by conspiracy theorist Paul Joseph Watson of the far-right website InfoWars, which had been subtly edited to portray the contact as approaching a physical blow.
+The following day, the White House circulated a video, which CNN said was doctored.
+The White House video matched a video posted by conspiracy theorist Paul Joseph Watson of the far-right website InfoWars, which had been edited to portray the contact as approaching a physical blow.
 Social media intelligence agency Storyful said that, within the two-second long snippet of video that is repeated within the 15-seconds long overall clip, three frames are paused a fraction of a second, resulting in a slight time compression elsewhere than this highlighted footage showing brief contact of the intern's arm with Acosta's.
 Watson said he did not alter the clip, obtained from a GIF posted at The Daily Wire and that he republished as a compressed MP4 file after adding a zoomed-in replay.

-In the days following the suspension, as CNN made behind-the-scenes efforts to restore Acosta's access and prepared a possible lawsuit toward this end as well, network news pieces quoted opinions of media law professor Jonathan Peters that "a journalist has a first amendment right of access to places closed to the public but open generally to the press [...which] can't be denied arbitrarily or absent compelling reasons" and of well-known free speech litigator Floyd Abrams, who said, "CNN might have reluctance to have a lawsuit titled 'CNN vs. Donald Trump.'
+CNN made behind-the-scenes efforts to restore Acosta's access and prepared a lawsuit.
+Media law professor Jonathan Peters said that "a journalist has a first-amendment right of access to places closed to the public, but open generally to the press [...which] can't be denied arbitrarily or absent compelling reasons" and free speech litigator Floyd Abrams said, "CNN might have reluctance to have a lawsuit titled 'CNN vs. Donald Trump.'
 That said, yes, I think they should sue."

 Trump said Acosta's action as depicted "wasn't overly horrible".
 Concerning the clip, Trump said, "They gave a close-up view.
 That's not doctoring."
 Counselor to the President Kellyanne Conway described the clip as not altered but sped up, taking exception to what she believed the "overwrought description of this video as being doctored as if we put somebody else's arm in there."